 - Ability to deal with problems and conflicts constructively

 - Concern for issues of justice

 - Openness to diverse perspectives and faith stances

 - Patience.
-You may not get all information as quickly as you like but you will receive all necessary information before departure.
+You may not get all the information as quickly as you would like but you will receive all the necessary information before departure.
 More information in Frequently Asked Questions

 Responsibilities/Duties as a Co-Leader

 - Attend participant information meetings and co-leader trainings